talyaron/chat-map/README.md

-# chat-map was built by following developer Team:
+# chat-map was built by the following developer Team:

 * Nikita Rossenko - Map, new chat, icons, and navigation.
 * Vladislav Biknov - Profile Page